 LAS VEGAS—Following the announcement of a multi-year betting partnership with BetMGM just over two weeks ago, the LPGA Tour is hosting its Bank of Hope LPGA Match-Play event this week at golf’s ultimate venue for Vegas high rollers, Shadow Creek.
 Details of the very new partnership haven’t been released yet, so nothing tangible could be seen on-site this week, but the venue was a fitting backdrop to ask players about the deal’s impact on interest in the tour.

 “I believe it’ll definitely help because it’s a huge part of golf.
 Golf itself is a gambling sport,” Danielle Kang, who’s sponsored by MGM Resorts, told Golf Digest.

-“I do believe that we need to promote gambling because golf game itself is gambling.
-I want people to have fun playing one on one, head to head, bet on people they want to bet on and I think that’ll bring more interest into the game.”
+“I do believe that we need to promote gambling because the golf game itself is gambling.
+I want people to have fun playing one on one, head to head, bet on people they want to bet on, and I think that’ll bring more interest into the game.”